OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 that it is not a _real time_ communication, there is always a delay between the moment when an email is sent and the moment when it is received.

 It can go both ways though.
-The Raspberry PI can send emails, and receive some.
+The Raspberry PI can send emails, and receive some (by polling the INBOX).
 As long as the _received_ email complies with a given format, it can be parsed and then managed accordingly.

 ##### Pros